Dobeq/CallMaker/README.md

   call end: destroys any voice channel owned by the sender

+  call die: destroys all calls created this session

-  call die: turns off the bot on local computer
+  call scram: turns off the bot